dvidelabs/flatcc/README.md

 The build depends on `CMake`.
 By default the `Ninja` build tool is also required, but alternatively `make` can be used.

-To switch between build tools use:

-    scripts/initbuild.sh X

-where X is the name of the build tool, for example:
+Optionally switch to a different build tool by choosing one of:

     scripts/initbuild.sh make
     scripts/initbuild.sh make-concurrent
     scripts/initbuild.sh ninja

-where `ninja` is the default.
+where `ninja` is the default and make-concurrent is `make` with the `-j` flag.
 A custom build configuration `X` can be added by adding a `scripts/build.cfg.X` file.

 `scripts/initbuild.sh` cleans the build if a specific build configuration is given as argument.
 Without arguments it only ensures